 Whether you’re in Detroit on business, Ann Arbor for school, or Grand Rapids for generations, you’ll need to be aware of the various Michigan laws that affect your personal injury case.
 For instance, how does proving negligence in a car accident differ from medical malpractice?

-No matter what your personal injury claim is based on, it will likely settle long before anyone needs to file a lawsuit.
+After you file a personal injury claim, you may end up settling the case before it ever goes to trial.
 Whether it is a car crash with private insurance companies paying for injuries and repairs, a store providing a settlement amount after a slip-and-fall, or a workers’ compensation department dispersing funds for lost wages after an on-the-job accident, most claims settle without the need to go to trial.
 However, if the insurance company or property owner doesn’t make a fair settlement offer, you may want to take your case to trial.

 Most Michigan personal injury lawsuits seek compensation from defendants whose negligence caused the injuries the plaintiff has suffered.
 In such cases, the defendant’s negligence and liability for the plaintiff’s injuries must be established for the plaintiff to qualify for recovery.

-Michigan courts use many methods to determine negligence and liability, among which are the four elements of negligence and the “reasonably prudent person” principle.
+Michigan courts use many methods to determine negligence and liability, among which are the four elements of negligence and the “reasonably prudent person” standard.
 The four elements of negligence are:

-Courts use the reasonably prudent person principle to compare the defendant’s actions surrounding the injuring incident to those of a theoretically responsible and law-observing person.
-If a defendant’s actions are found to deviate below the standard of what you would expect a reasonably prudent person, they may be found negligent.
+Courts use the reasonably prudent person standard to compare the defendant’s actions surrounding the injuring incident to those of a theoretically responsible and law-observing person.
+If a defendant’s actions are found to deviate below the standard of what you would expect a reasonably prudent person to do, they may be found negligent.

 Certain personal injury claims involve variations of the general negligence standard, or are exceptions to it entirely.
-For instance, the state will pay most workers’ comp claims without consideration of fault as long as you weren’t intoxicated when you got hurt.
+For instance, in Michigan, most workers’ comp claims are paid without consideration of fault as long as you weren’t intoxicated when you got hurt.
 And in product liability claims, those based on defective products or warnings, you generally don’t need to prove the manufacturer’s negligence, only that the product was defective and therefore caused your injuries.

 When it comes to medical malpractice claims, doctors are held to a different standard when it comes to duty and breach: The standard of care for health workers is legally defined as the generally accepted practices and procedures employed by medical professionals in the field to treat patients suffering from the same or similar disorder or illness.
-Additionally, medical malpractice plaintiffs in Michigan must send a Notice of Intent to File a Claim, with affidavits signed by medical professionals, to the defendant at least 182 days before filing a lawsuit.
+Additionally, medical malpractice plaintiffs in Michigan must send a Notice of Intent to File a Claim to the defendant at least 182 days before filing a lawsuit.

 Every state limits the time after an injury occurs before which an injured plaintiff must pursue legal action against a defendant.
 Once the statute of limitations for a particular injury claim runs out, you can no longer pursue a lawsuit.
 Michigan’s civil statute of limitations includes: